February 15th

 Commentary:

-4. While listening to mythological teachings or spiritual scriptures, there is a sudden stir in the mind and the mind then simulates an aversion to the materialistic indulgences.
+4. While listening to mythological teachings or spiritual scriptures, there is a sudden stir in the mind and the mind then simulates an aversion to materialistic indulgences.
 There is instantaneous dispassion towards mundane possessions.
 (This is पुराण-वैराग्य (purāṇa-vairāgya)).

 pada vigrahaH: